Best Way to Cook Live Lobster and Lobster Tail at Home

 How do you cook live lobsters?

-It’s easy, we provide a detailed lobster cooking and handling guide with every order.
-You will also find instructions for lobster tails, steamers, mussels, shrimp, scallops, steaks and more.
+It’s easy.
+We provide a detailed lobster cooking and handling guide with every order.
+You will also find instructions for lobster tails, steamers, mussels, shrimp, scallops, steaks, and more.

-I thought lobsters were red in color?
+I thought lobsters were red in color.

 What is the red stuff in the lobster?

 The hard red substance is the roe or the eggs of the female lobster.
 It is also called the coral because of the deep red color.
-The roe will be black and will appear gelatin-like if your lobster is under-cooked.
+The roe will be black and will appear gelatin-like if your lobster is undercooked.
 It is edible but can also be rinsed out.
 Learn more about what’s inside a lobster.

 What’s that green stuff in the lobster?